 Now, it’s no longer acceptable to say, well, I didn’t know.
-So there’s this great quote where it’s like, lack of knowledge is not a privilege.
+There’s this great quote where it’s like, lack of knowledge is not a privilege.
 It’s no longer okay to say, well, I wasn’t aware I was breaking the law.

 I wasn’t aware that, you know, I had to pay child support.
 I wasn’t aware– like that’s no longer an excuse.
 You need to be aware, particularly if you’re creating videos for business, you’re creating videos as a creator on YouTube or you’re creating videos, you know, have an ultimately a commercial intent at the end of the day.

-So I’m going to go through some music sites and we’re really going to break it down so that you kind of understand how you can use the music from these sites.
+I’m going to go through some music sites and we’re really going to break it down so that you kind of understand how you can use the music from these sites.
 And I’ve got a couple of really, really exciting options.
-So you saw that, that I had some music in the intro.
+You saw that, that I had some music in the intro.

 And I’m not just going to talk about them.
 I’m going to show you as well because I believe things are more effective when I show you as opposed to doing this interpretive dance with my hands.

-So I’m going to go over to my iMac.
+I’m going to go over to my iMac.
 Now, let me just sort myself out here.
 Okay.
-So here is one of the first options that I recommend for getting music on your videos.
+Here is one of the first options that I recommend for getting music on your videos.
 And this is the YouTube studio and the audio library that you can use with your YouTube videos.